 The grains portion on your plate also provides a good dose of fiber when you fill it with low-fat, nutrient-dense carbs like whole grains, nuts and seeds.
 For the best choices, stay away from refined grains because the process used to make them removes the best parts.
 White bread, white rice and de-germed cornmeal, for example, lose dietary fiber, many B vitamins and iron after being refined.

 Your protein portion can overlap into other sections on the plate.
 Beans and legumes, for instance, are excellent sources of protein that also fill the vegetable portion of your plate.
 Typically, they are the food of choice for vegetarians.
 Seafood, meat, poultry, eggs and processed soy products are other proteins you’ll commonly use to fill the protein section.
-Choose lean cuts of beef and pork, and go for skinless poultry when you can to cut back on fat and calories.
+Choose lean cuts and go for skinless poultry when you can to cut back on fat and calories.
 At least eight ounces a week should consist of fish.

 Finally, consider your dairy consumption when planning your daily meals.
 Children and adults have varying needs of dairy, ranging from two to three cups per day.
 Milk, cheese, soymilk and yogurt fit the bill.
 Low fat and non-fat options are ideal too.
 The My Plate guide for dairy portions only includes those dairy products that are high in calcium, which does not include butter, cream or cream cheese.